ibm-cloud-docs/Cloudant/api/using_views.md

 The response contains the standard view information, but only documents where the keys match.

-### Example response after running a query that uses a list of keys:
+### Example response after running a query that uses a list of keys

 ```json
 {